Keepers: Greatest Hits

-Keepers: Greatest Hits is the first greatest hits compilation released by American country music artist Tracy Byrd.
+Keepers: Greatest Hits is the first compilation album by American country music artist Tracy Byrd.
 It was released in February 1999 as his last album for MCA, and it contains the previously unreleased track "When Mama Ain't Happy", which was issued as a single.

 This compilation also features the radio edit of "The Keeper of the Stars", recorded a semitone lower than Byrd's original recording from his 1994 album No Ordinary Man.